waifuai/mcp-solana-dex/README.md

     *   `ico_id`: (String) The ID of the ICO.
     *   `limit`: (Integer, optional) Max orders to return (default 100).

+## Testing

+This project uses `pytest` for integration testing.
+The tests run the server as a subprocess and interact with it via its standard input/output, simulating an MCP client.

+1.  **Install Development Dependencies:**
+    Make sure you have the main dependencies installed, then install the development dependencies which include `pytest` and `pytest-asyncio`:

+    ```bash
+    # Navigate to the project root directory (where pyproject.toml is)
+    poetry install --with dev
+    ```

+2.  **Run Tests:**
+    Execute `pytest` from the project root directory:

+    ```bash
+    poetry run pytest
+    ```

+    Pytest will automatically discover and run the tests located in the `tests/` directory.

 ## Future Considerations

 *   **Atomic Swaps:** Implement secure, atomic order execution using Solana programs or established protocols.